buijs-dev/klutter/lib/annotations/module.md

 **Note:** Extending the KlutterJSON class might be no longer needed if a compiler plugin is created.

-A KlutterResponse acts as an interface between Flutter and KMP.
+A Response acts as an interface between Flutter and KMP.
 These rules are designed to adhere to that function.

 Open classes can be extended so the DTO can be used as interface between KMP and Flutter and you can extend it to add behaviour designed for frontend or backend respectively.
 All fields must be immutable.
 The generated code includes